SELLER CENTRAL INTEGRATIONS

 Does agentcentral directly install an Airtable, Sage, or Mailchimp app?

-No. agentcentral is the governed seller data layer and API/MCP surface.
-Use it to expose normalized Amazon seller data, then route the selected fields into Airtable, Sage, Mailchimp, Google Analytics, Qlik, or another system through your own workflow layer.
+No. agentcentral provides governed seller-data access through API and MCP.
+Use it to expose normalized Amazon seller data, then route selected fields into Airtable, Sage, Mailchimp, Google Analytics, Qlik, or another system through your own workflow.

 Why not connect each system directly to Seller Central?

 Direct integrations have to handle OAuth, report queues, rate limits, marketplace scope, retries, and schema drift.
-A data layer keeps that Amazon-specific work in one place and gives downstream systems a cleaner source.
+A seller-data foundation keeps that Amazon-specific work in one place and gives downstream systems a cleaner source.

 Can an AI agent use the same Seller Central integration layer?